UK and Japan agree Security Council must take strong action against North Korea

 "What we will be doing, the United States and Japan will be doing, is seeking to persuade the Chinese that it is in the interests of all of the international community now to apply some more direct economic pressure on North Korea at this point."

-Hammond called North Korea's actions "extremely destabilising" for the region and said Britain would be summoning Pyongyang's ambassador in response.
+Hammond called North Korea's actions "extremely destabilizing" for the region and said Britain would be summoning Pyongyang's ambassador in response.

 (Reporting by Kylie MacLellan; Editing by Kevin Liffey)